 Recipe makes 8 pancakes.
 Serving size is 2 pancakes.

-Nutrition facts are approximate.
+Nutrition facts are for 2 pancakes.

 Store leftover pancakes in the refrigerator for up to 5 days.
+Store pancakes in the freezer in an airtight container or freezer bag for up to 3 months.